rrrraghav/practicum-take-home/README.md

 Before starting this challenge, ensure you have installed the latest versions of nodeJS and python.

 ## Figma
-This challenge will ask you to reference wireframes that can be found in the following Figma board: TODO link board
+This challenge will ask you to reference wireframes that can be found in [this Figma board](https://www.figma.com/design/1GfVyS6MgGZxWB64KSPRag/Untitled?node-id=0-1&t=0epGWkgxWP20bc2g-1)

 ## Tasks
 There is a README within each of the folders in this directory.
 They have directions on how to complete small applications within each of these directories.
 Here is a table of contents for these guides.